m3lcy/Enterprise-Network/README.md

 # Enterprise-network
-A repository containing the Cisco device configurations for an Enterprise level network contained in .txt files.
+A repository containing the Cisco device configurations for an Enterprise level network.
 This network was developed as a redundant branch office enterprise network, with multiple failover paths, connecting to the main office network through NAT to ensure continuous operation even in the event of a connection failure.
 There is the Cisco IOS version and Ansible automation version of the network configuration.
 This network comprises of L2/L3 networking protocols which consists of: